A step by step guide to choosing the best Galapagos cruise

 How to choose the perfect Galapagos Cruise for you

 Liveaboad.com has many last-minute and early booking deals that you should always keep monitored.
-The website offers a wide array of cruising options for many types of itinerary and boats and prices where you can easily compare to find what’s the best for you.
-Also, they have the best rate guaranteed policy, which means that if you find the same cruises with exactly the same characteristics on another website that has a lower price, they match it!
-Isn’t it great!?
+The website offers a wide array of cruising options for many types of itineraries and boats and prices, where you can easily compare to find what’s best for you.

 So here is a list of features and parameters that you should take into consideration when you book a cruise to the Galapagos Islands (or anywhere else, really).

-You can also move on to my articles about the top 5 Galapagos Luxury cruises and the 13 Amazing Galapagos Island Cruises for any budget if you are undecided and need help narrow down your search.
+You can also move on to my articles about the top 5 Galapagos Luxury cruises and the 13 Amazing Galapagos Island Cruises for any budget if you are undecided and need help narrowing down your search.

-Decide the cruise dates or month
+Decide on the cruise dates or month

-If you are not flexible with dates keep in mind your traveling date and use the site filters to filter out only the cruises that are included in that date range.
+If you are not flexible with dates, keep in mind your traveling date and use the site filters to filter out only the cruises that are included in that date range.
 It will help you narrow down the search and find what you are looking for faster.

 Decide what you want to see